Can Medicaid Take Life Insurance From Beneficiary?

 Can Medicaid recover funds from a beneficiary’s life insurance policy?

-However, if the beneficiary is listed as the owner of the life insurance policy, Medicaid may consider the policy as a countable asset.
-This means that the policy’s cash value or face value could be included in the beneficiary’s assets, which may impact their eligibility for Medicaid.
+However, if the beneficiary is listed as the owner of the life insurance policy, Medicaid may consider the policy a countable asset.
+This means that the policy’s cash or face value could be included in the beneficiary’s assets, which may impact their eligibility for Medicaid.

 What are some strategies to protect life insurance from Medicaid?